 nol kyoto sanjo is a chic boutique hotel inspired by traditional Japanese design in the Kawaramachi area.
 The building was a traditional machiya townhouse that was once used as a shop for sake brewery.
 Today, the hotel adopted the same “machiya-zukuri” aesthetics but with a modern twist.

-When you’re not in your room, you can enjoy free coffee and drinks at the Machiya Lounge.
+As a guest, you can enjoy free coffee and drinks at the Machiya Lounge.
 Between 3-9pm, you can even try some of the featured local sakes at the sake bar.

 nol kyoto sanjo: highlights and lowlights

-- Highlights: modern Japanese guest room, unique wood bathtub, washer dryer within the unit, sake sampling in the lounge, walkable to most attractions in Kawaramachi
+- Highlights: modern Japanese guest room; unique wood bathtub; washer dryer within the unit; sake sampling in the lounge; walkable to most attractions in Kawaramachi

-- Lowlights: no other amenities, breakfast must be reserved the day before
+- Lowlights: no other amenities; breakfast must be reserved the day before

-Address: 700 Osakazaimokucho, Nakagyo Ward, Kyoto | Website: nol kyoto sanjo | Rate: from ¥28,000 for tsuboyu superior room
+Address: 700 Osakazaimokucho, Nakagyo Ward, Kyoto | Rate: from ¥28,000 for Tsuboyu Superior Room

 Best Neighbourhood in Kyoto: Kyoto Station